|

 INSTALLING WICKS IN CENTER DRAFT LAMPS

 wick raising assemblies for center draft lamps.
-Most of the B & H
+Many B & H

-lamps use a clamp which closes to grab the wick securely.
+lamps use a clamp (Penfield patent) which closes to grab the wick securely.
 Raising

 the the clamp to the top engages a wedge which forces the clamps